ncrna/PathogenTrack/doc/QUICK_START.md

 Step 2: Download the test dataset
 --------------------------------------

-The test data comes from a gastric patient sequenced by 10X Genomics technology.
+**i)** The test data comes from a gastric patient sequenced by 10X Genomics technology.
 It was pre-processed to a reduced size, and you can download the test data:
 ```
 wget https://github.com/rstatistics/PathogenTrack/data/testdata.tgz